dheid/fontchooser/README.md

-# Font Chooser
+# Java Swing Font Chooser Dialog and Panel

-Java does not provide a font chooser out of the box.
-This easy to use lightweight Java Swing font chooser component allows users to select a font by selecting a font family name and the installed font variants.
+Java does not provide a lightweight font chooser out of the box.
+This easy to use Java Swing font chooser component allows users to select a font by selecting a font family name and the installed font variants.

 ## Metal